butterbot6283/Discord-MPC-Rich-Presence/README.md

     1|The Beginning|2024-07-01
     2|The Adventure Continues|2024-07-08
     ```
-  - For seasons: Use `titles_s01.txt` (pad with zero for single digits).
+  - For seasons: Use `titles_s1.txt`.
 If no season file, it falls back to `titles.txt`.
   - **Benefit**: Each show's folder can have its own titles file—no need to copy to project dir or edit config.

 - **IDs (`imdb.txt` and `mal.txt`)**: